All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Area-efficient All-in-one Multiplier

-\textbf{Programmable exponent adder: }An exponent adder of a floating point multiplier consists of two levels of unsigned adders.
-The first level performs an addition of exponents (i.e., $E_{add} = E_A + E_B$), and the second level performs a subtraction of a bias from the output of the first level (i.e., $E_{sub} = E_{add} - Bias$).
-The conventional floating point multiplier supports a pre-defined bias value.
-For instance, the exponent adder in a FP32 multiplier supports only the bias value of 127~\cite{IEEE754}.
-In order to support the scalable bit-width of the exponent, different bias values must be supported.
-That is proper values of $2^{(E.L-1)}-1$, where $E.L$ is a bit-length of exponent, have to be supported corresponding to the exponent bit-width.
-Fig.~\ref{fig:exponent_adder}-(d) shows the structure of the proposed exponent adder.
-The multiplier can support exponent bit-width from 1b to Nb (where N = 8 in the figure), allowing the second level of the unsigned adder to receive a programmable bias value in accordance with the precision mode of floating point datatype.
+\textbf{Programmable exponent adder: } The exponent adder in a FP multiplier is composed of two stages of unsigned adders.
+The first stage performs the addition of exponents (i.e., $E_{add} = E_A + E_B$), and the second stage subtracts a bias from the result of the first stage (i.e., $E_{sub} = E_{add} - Bias$). conventional FP multipliers support a predefined bias value.
+For example, the exponent adder in a FP32 multiplier supports the bias value of 127~\cite{IEEE754}.
+To support scalable bit-widths for the exponent, it is necessary to allow for different bias values.
+In other words, a programmable bias of $2^{(E.L-1)}-1$, where $E.L$ represents the length of exponent bits, must be supported.
+Fig.~\ref{fig:exponent_adder}-(d) illustrates the structure of the proposed exponent adder.
+The multiplier can support exponent bit-widths ranging from 1b to Nb (where N = 8 in the figure), allowing the second stage of the unsigned adder to receive a programmable bias value that aligns with the precision mode of the FP data type.